bigwiv/Biopython-cn/chr8.rst

     CCCTCTACAGGGAAGCGCTTTCTGTTGTCTGAAAGAAAAGAAAG...GGG 42291
     CCCTCTACAGGGAAGCGCTTTCTGTTGTCTGAAAGAAAAGAAAG...GGG gi|262205317|ref|NR_030195.1|

-Having probed the BLAST HSP, let¡¯s now take a look at HSPs from our BLAT results for a different kind of HSP.
-As usual, we¡¯ll begin by invoking ``print`` on it:
+Having probed the BLAST HSP, letâ€™s now take a look at HSPs from our BLAT results for a different kind of HSP.
+As usual, weâ€™ll begin by invoking ``print`` on it:

 .. code:: verbatim